-1. "Chop shop" means any building, lot or other premise where one or more persons are or have been knowingly engaged in altering, destroying, disassembling, dismantling, reassembling, or knowingly storing any motor vehicle, or motor vehicle part known to be illegally obtained by theft, fraud or conspiracy to defraud, in order to either: a. alter, counterfeit, deface, destroy, disguise, falsify, forge, obliterate, or remove the identity, including the vehicle identification number of such motor vehicle or motor vehicle part, in order to misrepresent the identity of such motor vehicle or motor vehicle part, or to prevent the identification of such motor vehicle or motor vehicle part; or b. sell or dispose of such motor vehicle or motor vehicle part.
+1. "Chop shop" means any building, lot or other premise where one or more persons are or have been knowingly engaged in altering, destroying, disassembling, dismantling, reassembling, or knowingly storing any motor vehicle, or motor vehicle part known to be illegally obtained by theft, fraud or conspiracy to defraud, in order to either:

-2. "Motor vehicle" means and includes every device in, upon, or by which any person or property is or may be transported or drawn upon a highway, which is self-propelled or which may be connected to and towed by a self-propelled device, and also includes any and all other land-based devices which are self-propelled but which are not designed for use upon a highway, including but not limited to, farm machinery and construction equipment.

-3. "Person" means and includes a natural person, company, corporation, unincorporated association, partnership, professional corporation, and any other legal entity.

-4. "Unidentifiable" means that the uniqueness of a motor vehicle or motor vehicle part cannot be established by either expert law enforcement investigative personnel specially trained and experienced in motor vehicle theft investigative procedures and motor vehicle identification examination techniques, or by expert employees of not-for-profit motor vehicle theft prevention agencies specially trained and experienced in motor vehicle theft investigation procedures and motor vehicle identification examination techniques.

-5. "Vehicle identification number" means a number or numbers, a letter or letters, a character or characters, adatum or data, a derivative or derivatives, or a combination or combinations thereof, used by the manufacturer or a state or Indian tribe for the purpose of uniquely identifying a motor vehicle or motor vehicle part.
+- a. alter, counterfeit, deface, destroy, disguise, falsify, forge, obliterate, or remove the identity, including the vehicle identification number of such motor vehicle or motor vehicle part, in order to misrepresent the identity of such motor vehicle or motor vehicle part, or to prevent the identification of such motor vehicle or motor vehicle part; or - b. sell or dispose of such motor vehicle or motor vehicle part. - 2.
+"Motor vehicle" means and includes every device in, upon, or by which any person or property is or may be transported or drawn upon a highway, which is self-propelled or which may be connected to and towed by a self-propelled device, and also includes any and all other land-based devices which are self-propelled but which are not designed for use upon a highway, including but not limited to, farm machinery and construction equipment. - 3.
+"Person" means and includes a natural person, company, corporation, unincorporated association, partnership, professional corporation, and any other legal entity. - 4.
+"Unidentifiable" means that the uniqueness of a motor vehicle or motor vehicle part cannot be established by either expert law enforcement investigative personnel specially trained and experienced in motor vehicle theft investigative procedures and motor vehicle identification examination techniques, or by expert employees of not-for-profit motor vehicle theft prevention agencies specially trained and experienced in motor vehicle theft investigation procedures and motor vehicle identification examination techniques. - 5.
+"Vehicle identification number" means a number or numbers, a letter or letters, a character or characters, adatum or data, a derivative or derivatives, or a combination or combinations thereof, used by the manufacturer or a state or Indian tribe for the purpose of uniquely identifying a motor vehicle or motor vehicle part.
 The term shall include, but not be limited to, a number or numbers, a letter or letters, a character or characters, a datum or data, a derivative or derivatives, or a combination or combinations thereof.

 Section 1503.
-Ownership and Operation of Chop Shop-Alteration of Vehicle Identification Number-Purchase or Sale of Parts from Altered Vehicle-Exceptions- Attempt-Conspiracy-Solicitation-Aiding and Abetting-Accessory after Fact- Penalties-Sentence-Restitution
+Ownership and Operation of Chop Shop-Alteration of Vehicle Identification Number-Purchase or Sale of Parts from Altered Vehicle-Exceptions-Attempt-Conspiracy-Solicitation-Aiding and Abetting-Accessory after Fact-Penalties-Sentence-Restitution

-A. Any person who knowingly and with intent that a violation of this section be committed:

-1. Owns, operates, or conducts a chop shop;

-2. Transports any motor vehicle or motor vehicle part to or from a location knowing it to be a chop shop; or punishable by imprisonment for not more than three (3) years, or by a fine of not more than Five Thousand Dollars (\$5,000.00), or both such imprisonment and fine.
+- A. Any person who knowingly and with intent that a violation of this section be committed: - 1.
+Owns, operates, or conducts a chop shop; - 2.
+Transports any motor vehicle or motor vehicle part to or from a location knowing it to be a chop shop; or - 3.
+Sells, transfers, purchases, or receives any motor vehicle or motor vehicle part either to or from a location knowing it to be a chop shop, upon conviction, is guilty of a felony, punishable by imprisonment for not more than three (3) years, or by a fine of not more than Five Thousand Dollars (\$5,000.00), or both such imprisonment and fine.